+We begin by letting $y_j(\Omega,t)$ represent the instantaneous state of vertex $j$ as a function of time and some (possibly unobservable) model with variable and parameter set $\Omega$.
+The internal state can be interpreted as a binary function at any time $t$ determined by $y_j(\Omega,t)$.
+We can define this function at some observation time $T_o$ as

-Given this construction, we can then compute $y_j$ for any $T_o$ as a function of $R_j$ and $\tau_{ij}$ for all $H_j(v_i)$ .
-This then determines for all nodes $v_i$ into a given node $v_j$ which node $v_i$ is able to 'win' and 'activate' node $j$ if $y_j = 1$.
-Once the winning node 'activates' $v_j$ it will become refractory for a period of time $R_j$ during which $y_{j} = 0$, determined by its internal dynamic model.
-Intuitively though, note that if the state of $v_j$ at $T_o$ is $y_j = 0$ it could be refractory for some time $< R_j$ if had become refractory prior to $T_o$.
-This situation is interesting because we have to take into account phase shifts in the temporal properties of individual $\tau_{ij}$ and $R_j$ at the sampling time $T_o$ in order to understand the dynamics of node activations.
+Once the winning node `activates' $v_j$ it will become refractory for a period of time $R_j$ during which $y_{j} = 0$, determined by its internal dynamic model.
+Importantly, note that if the state of $v_j$ at $T_o$ is $y_j = 0$ it could be refractory for some time $< R_j$ if had become refractory prior to $T_o$.
+This situation is interesting because we have to take into account phase shifts in $\tau_{ij}$ and $R_j$ at the sampling time $T_o$ in order to understand the dynamics of node activations.
+In other words, the timing of when arriving signaling events arrive at $v_j$ from nodes $v_i$ relative to the amount of the refractory period tine remaining for $v_j$ - the effective refractory period.
 In fact, this is at the core of the dynamical richness underlying distributed signaling in such geometric networks.
-In the next section we formalize these concepts and arrive at a description that allows computing the winning vertex $v_i$, that is $H_j[v_i] \leadsto v_j$.
-We then use this construction to prove a result about the bounds that define optimal efficient signaling for vertex pairs.